-The Elephant Protection Initiative Foundation (EPIF) highlighted its pioneering work across Africa in securing stockpiles of ivory and other wildlife products at the Convention of International Trade in Endangered Species (CITES) conference in Panama City.
-‘We are helping 15 African governments to keep their ivory safe.
-This means less ivory leaking onto the illegal market, which in turn means less ivory being traded, and, ultimately, less elephant poaching.’
+The Elephant Protection Initiative Foundation highlighted its pioneering work across Africa in securing stockpiles of ivory and other wildlife products at the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) conference in Panama City.

+"We are helping 15 African governments to keep their ivory safe.
+This means less ivory leaking onto the illegal market, which in turn means less ivory being traded, and, ultimately, less elephant poaching."

 In an event in Panama City co-hosted with the United States’ Bureau of International Narcotics and Law Enforcement Affairs (INL), officials from Angola, Gabon and Malawi demonstrated their use of the EPIF’s ‘Gold Standard’ methodology in ivory security.

-"We’ve trained more than 800 officials, and helped African governments to secure 25 key stockpiles’, said Dr Kiiru.
-‘When we see the growth of capacity of people working in these departments, and their ability to meet their CITES commitments, we’re very optimistic about the progress we’re making.’
+"We’ve trained more than 800 officials, and helped African governments to secure 25 key stockpiles.
+When we see the growth of capacity of people working in these departments, and their ability to meet their CITES commitments, we’re very optimistic about the progress we’re making."